Songwriting Pro: Helping Songwriters Turn Pro.

 Till mercy looks you in the face

-How’d somebody’s daughter wind up out here
+How’d somebody’s child wind up out here

 Beggin’ strangers every day